Filippo Picinelli: Il Mondo simbolico

 Picinelli believed that the world of God's creation could be read as a symbolic book.
 In 1653 he published his Mondo simbolico (Symbolic World), an encyclopaedia of emblems useful for scholars as a reference book.
 Picinelli's work was exceedingly popular among the intellectual elite of the Baroque era and went through several editions.

-Picinelli's work is the culmination of a life-time's erudition, drawing on many Renaissance emblem books and medieval encyclopedias and bestiaries.
+Picinelli's work is the culmination of a lifetime's erudition, drawing on many Renaissance emblem books and medieval encyclopedias and bestiaries.
 It was intended for "orators, preachers, academicians, and poets," and contained many examples drawn from the works of his predecessors, particularly Alciato and Valeriano.
-For the material for his encyclopaedic survey of symbols, Picinelli drew also on old manuscripts, some of them unpublished, from Italian monasteries.
+For the material for his encyclopaedic survey of symbols, Picinelli also drew on old manuscripts, some of them unpublished, from Italian monasteries.

-Picinelli's Mondo simbolico is divided into two parts, one devoted to natural objects (Corpora Naturalia), and the other to artifacts (Corpora Artificialia).
+Picinelli's Mondo simbolico is divided into two parts, one devoted to natural objects (Corpora Naturalia), and the other to artefacts (Corpora Artificialia).

 Picinelli's work was translated into Latin by the Augustinian monk Augustinus Erath (1648-1729), and in the process also expanded.
 This expanded Latin edition (first published in Cologne in 1681) went through several new editions and can be regarded as the most comprehensive emblem encyclopedia of the seventeenth century.
 The comprehensiveness of Picinelli's work made it a model for subsequent scholars, including Claude-François Ménestrier, Johannes Michael von der Ketten, Arthur Henkel and Albrecht Schöne.